USS Ascella: Delivering supplies to troops in the South Pacific

 On 3 February, she shifted berths and began loading supplies bound for the US Army occupation garrison on newly won Kwajalein in the Marshall Islands.
-A week later, the vessel put to sea and, after a nine-day voyage, entered the lagoon at Kwajalein.
+A week later, the vessel was put to sea and, after a nine-day voyage, entered the lagoon at Kwajalein.
 She spent the remainder of February unloading her cargo before departing Kwajalein on 3 March.
 After interrupting her voyage at Pearl Harbor to drop off three landing craft for repairs, the ship returned to the Naval Supply Depot, Oakland, on 23 March.
 There she took on another load of supplies, embarked 83 Navy men for passage to Hawaii, and stood out of San Francisco Bay.
 She entered Pearl Harbor on 10 April, and began a four-day visit during which her passengers disembarked and she loaded ammunition and armory equipment.
 On 14 April, Ascella set sail for the Marshall Islands with another 44 passengers embarked.